peter-conalgo/freesurface/README.md

 If culture at large adpoted the beneficial philosophies of open source, progress would accelerate in technology and human well being.

+### What is open source?

+Today open source means a lot of things to a small group of passionate people.
+They would do anything to make the day real where it just no longer made sense to keep ideas closed up behind walls.
+All of these people know that it amounts to awareness and showing its usefulness.
+They try very hard to form communities and shape some of the most amazing things you could ever imagine - should you imagine that way.

+The reality is that most of us don't, we know what the world is from where we sit.
+The truth is that no one person can know what the critical mass really wants.
+We need to find a way to make the critical mass tell us what what open source needs to mean.
+We need to know what people really want from it, what would really make them take action to have it.

+This project is a way for the world to just plain and simple say, MAKE THIS FOR US!

 ### A single human being expressed this one day, which led to other things, which led to this project.

 > Please note that this is just one perspective.
 This part will eventually go away, it's just a seed.
 What